gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager MUST return a 4.00 (Bad Request) response in case the Joining Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.

-* The Group Manager MUST return a 4.00 (Bad Request) response in case it cannot retrieve a public key with an accepted format for the joining node, either from the 'client_cred' parameter or as already stored.
+* The Group Manager MUST return a 4.00 (Bad Request) response in case an eligible public key for the joining node is neither present in the 'client_cred' parameter nor already stored.

 * The Group Manager MAY return a 4.00 (Bad Request) response in case all the following conditions hold.